-Walmer Parish Council’s Planning Committee meets every three weeks through the year to consider all planning applications within the parish and also those in surrounding areas which may have an impact on Walmer in areas such as traffic congestion.
+Walmer Town Council’s Planning Committee meets every three weeks through the year to consider all planning applications within the town and also those in surrounding areas which may have an impact on Walmer in areas such as traffic congestion.
 Applications could be work to trees that are under a Tree Preservation Order or could be building works of all sizes and descriptions from outline planning permission to an estate of new builds or small modifications to a listed property.
-The Committee also considers matters relating to the planning process at National, County and District level affecting the Parish.
+The Committee also considers matters relating to the planning process at National, County and District level affecting the Town.

 At each Walmer Planning Committee meeting the public is welcomed and invited to speak.
 During the current restrictions, applicants are reminded that good clear plans and clear photographs are a vital tool in assessing applications of all types as visits to properties cannot currently be made.
 In normal times all members of the planning committee aim to visit all sites to familiarize themselves with the location and the adjacent properties that could be affected by the works proposed.
 Such visits by Councillors will need either the owner, architect or agent present to help inform a comprehensive and fair assessment of the application.

-Although the final decision rests with the Planning Authority, Walmer Parish Council is a Statutory Consultee and the responses must be taken into account by the Planning Authority when considering an application.
+Although the final decision rests with the Planning Authority, Walmer Town Council is a Statutory Consultee and the responses must be taken into account by the Planning Authority when considering an application.

-To help us to consider each application properly Walmer Parish Council has also appointed two specialists, a Conservation Warden and a Tree Warden.
+To help us to consider each application properly Walmer Town Council has also appointed two specialists, a Conservation Warden and a Tree Warden.

 DOVER DISTRICT COUNCIL PLANNING GUIDELINES - WHAT IS CAPABLE OF BEING A MATERIAL CONSIDERATION